km-coder212/MindForge/README.md

 1. Create a new Supabase project
 2. Create a new storage bucket named `generated_images`
-3. Execute the SQL queries from `supabase-queries.md` in your Supabase SQL editor (You can also follow the tutorial video to setup the database)
+3. Execute the SQL queries from `QueriessSupabase.md` in your Supabase SQL editor.
 4. Set up the database triggers and functions
 5. Make sure to setup the right RLS policies (You can also follow the tutorial video to setup the RLS policies)